flyteorg/flytesnacks/docs/index.md

 FlyteConsole, the web UI used to manage Flyte entities such as tasks, workflows, and executions.

-For first time setup, you will be directed to the authentication page, the credentials is shown below
+For first-time setup, you will be directed to the authentication page, the credentials are shown below

 ``` {prompt} bash $
 minio  # username